 Giving the appearance of hovering over the floor is 全球经济学, Mandarin for Global/World Economics.
-In English, the audience is "told" through script that it is Beijing, China in 2030 A.D.
-Adorning the walls of the lecture all are three images - the famous portrait of Mao Zedong, and two propaganda posters from the Cultural Revolution.
+In English, the audience is "told" through script that it is Beijing, China in 2030 AD.
+Adorning the walls of the lecture all are three images - the famous portrait of Mao Zedong, and two Mao-era propaganda posters.

 As the commercial progresses and the professor gives his lecture, images fade in and out behind him.
 These images are intended to represent the United States - the Capitol, Lincoln Memorial, and the American flag.
-While he speaks, a student of his lecture expands an image on his tablet of a Wall Street sign (Figure 2).
+While he speaks, a student of his lecture expands an image on his tablet of a Wall Street street sign (Figure 2).

 Figure 2: